isomerpages/mpa-seathedifference/_about-maritime-careers/Seafaring and Offshore/Opportunities.md

 third_nav_title: Seafaring and Offshore
 variant: markdown
 ---
-## Seafaring is not just enjoying the sun and sea
+## Seafaring is not just about enjoying the sun and the sea

 Seafaring and offshore jobs are vital in Singapore's maritime sector.
-The country's strategic location as a global maritime hub relies on skilled seafarers for port navigation and international trade.
-Offshore roles, like drilling and wind energy, boost energy security and the economy.
-These roles align with sustainability efforts, ensuring Singapore's maritime industry remains economically sound and environmentally responsible worldwide.
+Seafarers ensure that ships navigate safely, and all equipment onboard are maintained properly and operate optimally.

 #### Chief Officer
 The job scope of a deck officer includes ensuring safe navigation of the ship, passengers, crew and cargo onboard by monitoring and maintaining procedures for fire hazard and damage control requirements.